 - Has PPO suddenly become slow or has it been getting progressively slower over time?

 - Are there specific pages that are slow or is it all pages.
 If it is specific pages that are slow, which pages?
 How long exactly does the page take to load?

-- The support team may also ask you to provide screenshots from the ping and tracert tests described earlier.
+- The support team may also ask you to provide screenshots from the tracert tests described earlier.

 The more information you provide, the easier it will be for the technical team to assist you.